Immunisation Schedule Queensland

 Annual influenza program

-Annual vaccination is the most important measure to prevent influenza (flu) and its complications and is recommended for all people aged six months and over.
-Queensland Health coordinates the implementation of the National Immunisation Program (NIP) for influenza in Queensland, which includes distributing influenza vaccine to over 2,500 Queensland vaccine service providers.
-These providers administer free flu vaccine to all eligible groups.
-For further details on this program, visit the Queensland Health Influenza Vaccination Guidelines
+Annual vaccination is the most important measure to prevent influenza (flu) and its complications and is recommended for all people aged 6 months and over.
+Queensland Health coordinates the implementation of the NIP for influenza in Queensland, which includes distributing the influenza vaccine to over 2,500 Queensland vaccine service providers.
+For further details on this program, visit the Queensland Health Influenza Vaccination Guidelines.

 You can also visit the Australian Immunisation Handbook for further information about influenza vaccinations.